kusmour/pradeep1288.github.com/bucket.md

 * Visit Hawaii
 * Cuisines of the world - Explore different cuisines from different parts of the world
 * [<del>Watch Roger Federer play tennis live in person.</del>](https://www.facebook.com/photo.php?v=10153180527580398)
+* Climb Half Dome, and get a cool picture by the Visor